Summer Hill, New South Wales: Transport

 Summer Hill railway station is located on the Main Suburban railway line.
 The railway station was opened on 15 September 1879, and most of the local shops are clustered close to the station.

 There are two stations serving Summer Hill on the Inner West Light Rail.
 These are - Lewisham West (adjacent to the former flour mill on the border with Lewisham) and Taverners Hill (near Parramatta Road).
 Access to the city is quicker by train, but the light rail may be used for some cross-regional journeys.
 It also interchanges with Dulwich Hill railway station on the Bankstown railway line.

 There are four Transit Systems routes that service the area - the 480 and 483 follow routes along Parramatta Road and then Liverpool Road, the 461 travels along Parramatta Road and the 413 travels along Junction Road.
 Additionally, the N70, N71 and N80 NightRide buses on Parramatta Road run between Central and Penrith, Richmond and Hornsby respectively.

 The area is also gradually becoming more bicycle friendly, with several bicycle paths in the suburb.
-The Greenway is an active transport corridor that, scheduled to open in 2025, which will link the Cooks River to the Iron Cove.
+The GreenWay is an active transport corridor that opened in December 2025 links the Cooks River to Iron Cove.